 Using Netsh command-line to change Wi-Fi priority

 netsh wlan show profiles

 Note down the interface name and the connection whose priority is to be changed.

 netsh wlan set profileorder name="connectionname" interface="Wi-Fi" priority=1

 netsh wlan set profileorder name="Ramesh" interface="Wi-Fi" priority=1

-This sets the highest priority for the said connection under the specified interface, and the setting gets saved to the registry, in a multi-string value under the Wi-Fi interface registry key.
+This sets the highest priority for the said connection under the specified interface.
+The setting gets saved to the registry in a multi-string value under the Wi-Fi interface registry key.
 To check if the priority change has been applied, re-run the 1st command again.